ciur/papermerge/docs/source/settings.rst

     DBPORT = 5432

-Default value is 5432 for PostgreSQL and 3306 for MySQL.
+Default value is 5432 for PostgreSQL and 3306 for MySQL/MariaDB.

 .. _dbpass: